nodeSolidServer/node-solid-server/README.md

-above, you would then be able to visit `https://localhost:8443` in the browser (ignoring the Untrusted Connection browser warnings as usual), where your `ldnode` server would redirect you to the default viewer app (see the `--default-app` server config parameter), which is usually the [github.io/warp](https://linkeddata.github.io/warp/#/list/) file browser.
+above, you would then be able to visit `https://localhost:8443` in the browser (ignoring the Untrusted Connection browser warnings as usual), where your `ldnode` server would redirect you to the default viewer app (see the `--file-browser` server config parameter), which is usually the [github.io/warp](https://linkeddata.github.io/warp/#/list/) file browser.

 Accessing most Solid apps (such as Warp) will prompt you to select your browser